 As part of her articles, Kristal spent a year clerking for six Justices at the Supreme Court of British Columbia.
 She completed her articles at a large downtown firm and practiced there for a short period before joining a downtown commercial/employment litigation boutique.
 Kristal was called to the B.C.
 Bar in 2008 and joined Guild Yule LLP in the spring of 2010.

-Outside of law, Kristal enjoys traveling, oil painting, music and spending time with her family.
+Outside of law, Kristal enjoys travelling, oil painting, music and spending time with her family.

 • Simmons v Yeager Properties Inc., 2014 BCCA 201- Kristal Low successfully acted on behalf of the respondents/defendants in an appeal and cross appeal.
 The appellant appealed on the trial judge’s finding of significant contributory negligence and the respondents cross-appealed seeking a dismissal of the plaintiff’s claim on the basis that the plaintiff had not established causation.
 The Court of Appeal dismissed the appeal and granted the cross appeal advanced by Ms. Low.
 The Court held that the plaintiff had not established causation and the claim was dismissed.